 How will a vaccine prevent COVID-19?

-The coronavirus that causes COVID-19 has spikes of protein on each virus.
+The coronavirus that causes COVID-19 has spikes of protein on each viral particle.
 These spikes help the viruses attach to cells and cause disease.
-Some of the coronavirus vaccines in development are designed to block the function of these protein spikes; others prevent them from forming.
+Some of the coronavirus vaccines in development are designed to help the body “recognize” these spike proteins and fight the coronavirus that has them.

 An effective vaccine will protect a person who receives it by lowering their chances of getting COVID-19 if they encounter the coronavirus.
 Widespread vaccination for the coronavirus means that the virus will not infect as many people.
 This will limit spread through communities.